KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/03_account_linking/01_link.md

 With this option you can link addresses that are supported by the Spiritnet blockchain (Sr25519, Ed25519, Ecdsa), but also ethereum addresses.

-You may notice the use of the `@polkadot/keyring` package in the examples.
-This is due to the fact that account linking also works with accounts that are not native to the KILT blockchain.
-The `@polkadot/keyring` package provides a way to generate signatures for these accounts.

 <Tabs
   defaultValue="substrate-link"
 >